Catfriend1/syncthing-android/README.md

 - Release the wrapper more frequently to identify and fix bugs together caused by changes in the syncthing submodule
 - Make enhancements configurable in the settings UI, e.g. users should be able to turn them on and off
 - Let's get ready for newer Android versions that put limits on background syncing tools.
 We need your bug reports as detailed as possible

-# Translations

-The project is translated on [Transifex](https://www.transifex.com/projects/p/syncthing-android-1).

 # Building